CALR0/tic_tac_toe/README.md

 ## How to run

-To run the game, you can use the following command:
+To run the game, you can use the following command on the terminal:

 ```
 python main.py
 ```

+Ensure you are located in the project directory.

 Requirements: